sugaryourcoffee/apptrack/doc/deployment.md

     $ bundle install

 ###Change the production database to MySQL 2
 When we use a production database we have to provide the credentials in the config/database.yml file.
 We of course don't want this file not managed by a public Github repository.
-Therefore we copy the default config/database.yml file to config/database.yml.example add put the config/database.yml to the .gitignore file
+Therefore we move the default config/database.yml file to config/database.yml.example and put the config/database.yml to the .gitignore file

+    $ echo config/database.yml >> .gitignore
     $ mv config/database.yml{.example}

-    $ echo config/database.yml >> .gitignore
+Then commit your changes and copy the config/database.yml.example to config/database.yml.

 Change the production block in config/database.yml to